taka-rl/RL_APS/doc/training_procedures.md

 ## Training setups
 1. Import Config class from `parameters.py` into `training.py`.
 2. Make sure each parameter setting.
+Each parameter is explained in `parameters.py`.
    ![image](https://github.com/user-attachments/assets/e88a2af1-1d96-4a92-9a04-6d1d30d91430)

 3. Also sets env_config.